gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 Part of Ingrid's change computations includes renames.
 To preform a simple rename, suppose you have an excel file titled "Composition Baseline.xlsx" which contains an entry "Car".
 Further suppose that you wish to rename all references to "Car" to "Tesla".
 For such an action, create a copy of the "Composition Baseline.xlsx", rename all instances of "Car" to "Tesla" in the pattern sheet, in the renames sheet under the "new name" column populate a cell with "Tesla" and the corresponding "old name" cell with "Car", and ensure that the IDs sheet contains the IDs for the model and save this changed sheet as "Composition Update.xlsx."
 Now issue the compare command as before:

-`anaconda-project run cli --compare --original "..\Composition Baseline.xlsx" --update "..\Composition Update.xlsx"`
+`model-processing --compare --original "..\Composition Baseline.xlsx" --update "..\Composition Update.xlsx"`

 Once again, execute the Player Piano macro on the created JSON change file and you have now updated all instance of Car in your model to Tesla.